clarencecastillo/NTUOSS-TelegramBotsWorkshop/README.md

 #### 2.2 Keyboards

 Besides receiving, parsing and sending message back and forth, Telegram Bots allow richer interactions with the user using keyboards.
 To prevent our user from *accidentally* `/kitty`-ing our live cat, we can prompt the user again to confirm this action.
 To do this, let's add an **Inline Keyboard** which we could use to prompt the user to confirm his/her action.
+There's another type of keyboard which we'll be using in the later part of this tutorial.

 ![task 2.2 screenshot a](screenshots/task_2_2_a.png?raw=true)